Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   follower's left foot is floating and pulling on the arm would cause a rotation on the follower's right foot.
 In other words, it is 1-prep-2-3&4 as opposed to 1-prep-3&4.
+- Do not open up you arms when doing a sugar push.
+Imagine you are holding a piece of paper under each armpit and you do not want the pieces to fall.
+Only open up your arms is when doing a hustle whip to close the space between you and the follower.

 From Bob Wilder: